Europe & Britain | Destination Guides

 Why walk the Camino de Santiago?

 Although it has traditionally been a religious pilgrimage, people of all ages and backgrounds now walk the Camino for many different reasons.
 Some take on the Camino to experience the culture and history of the trails, while others take it on as a fitness challenge.
-Others walk the Camino for the mental benefits.
+Others walk the Camino for the camaraderie and community.

 It’s often a journey of great self-development and a kind of meditation for many.
 The journey allows them to unplug from their daily life and spend time clearing their heads.
 It’s also a great chance to reconnect with nature as you become immersed in the stunning landscapes of rural Spain Galicia and Castilla y León.